 Fr 21.3.2025, 20:00-21:00, MDT

-Sa 22.3.2025, 18:00-19:00, MDT
+Sa 22.3.2025, 18:00-19:00, MDT (to be filmed*)

 In a world ravaged by hubris, two deviant bodies take the streets of forgotten areas, seeking solace amongst the ruins of our own making.
 We enter a surreal territory where bodies become inconsequential and time is liquid as future, past & present intertwine.
 You sense deviant bodies extract the living tension between power and powerless, suggesting that our human state isn't fixed but can be stretched, distorted and reshaped.